HEVAWEB/emse-laparo-dashboard/README.md

 ## Instructions

+### Where to start with ARTEMIS?
+* The directory `apps`: define the pages of the dashboard
+* The directory `assets`: text contents
+* The directory `builds`: graphs
+* The file `index.py`: general info (name, menu)

 ### How to include text documents in the dashboard?

-The easy way is to include a **Markdown** file in `assets/` (or `assets/contents/`).
-An example is given in `apps/context.py` using `assets/contents/demo.md`.
-You could write all the text you need in Python using Dash\'s HTML components for structure.
+The easy way is to include a **Markdown** file in `assets/contents/`.
+An example is given in `assets/contents/demo.md`.
+Then, the content is added to the dashboard with the Python file `apps/context.py`.

 See also <https://dash.plot.ly/dash-core-components/markdown>.

+Remark: instead of using Markdown, you could write all the text you need in Python using Dash\'s HTML components for structure (not recommended).

 ### How to create interactives graphs?